w3security/cli/help/cli-commands/monitor.md

 ### `--trust-policies`

-Apply and use ignore rules from the Snyk policies in your dependencies; otherwise ignore rules in the dependencies are only shown as a suggestion.
+Apply and use ignore rules from the w3security policies in your dependencies; otherwise ignore rules in the dependencies are only shown as a suggestion.

 ### `--project-name=<PROJECT_NAME>`

-Specify a custom Snyk project name.
+Specify a custom w3security project name.

 Example: `$ w3security monitor --project-name=my-project`

 ### `--target-reference=<TARGET_REFERENCE>`

 Specify a reference which differentiates this project, for example, a branch name or version.
 Projects having the same reference can be grouped based on that reference.
-Supported for Snyk Open Source and use with `--unmanaged`.
+Supported for w3security Open Source and use with `--unmanaged`.

 For more information see [Separating projects by branch or version](https://docs.w3security.io/w3security-cli/secure-your-projects-in-the-long-term/grouping-projects-by-branch-or-version)